If your question is not answered here, please write to us at oeffarb((at))studierendenwerk.uni-kassel.de

 - Information and corona regulations by the city of Kassel

-Yes, the standard period of study will be extended by each one semester for all students enrolled in the summer semester 2020, winter semester 2020/21 and summer semester 2021.
-This means that BAföG recipients will also receive one semester longer BAföG if their standard period of study or maximum duration of support ends after the deadline of 15 March 2020.
+Yes, the standard period of study will be extended by each one semester for all students enrolled in the summer semester 2020, winter semester 2020/21, summer semester 2021 and winter semester 2021/2022.
+This means that BAföG recipients will receive up to four semesters longer BAföG if their standard period of study or maximum duration of support ends after the deadline of 15 March 2020.

 Very important: Nothing is going to work without an application.
 Therefore, please submit your application for further support via BAföG as soon as possible.
 Let us advise you if you have any questions.

-The summer semester 2020 as well as the winter semester 2020/21 and summer semester 2021 are considered a so-called "0-semester".
-BAföG-supported students therefore do not have to submit the proof of performance until one or two semesters later.
+The summer semester 2020, the winter semester 2020/21, the summer semester 2021 and the winter semester 2021/2022 are considered a so-called "0-semester".
+BAföG-supported students therefore may submit the proof of performance up to four semesters later.
 Let us advise you if you have any questions.

 In order to meet the BAföG deadline, it is important that you submit the application first in order to begin the processing.
 In principle, it is of course best if you already provide all available documents together.
 If documents are missing, you can also submit them later.
 We will inform you on which documents exactly are missing.